nano-o/Distributed-termination-detection/README.md

 What we want to prove is that the daemon is always right (i.e. if it declares termination, then there are no more messges in flight).

+A good description of the algorithm can be found in : Mattern, Friedemann.
+*Algorithms for distributed termination detection.* Distributed computing 2.3 (1987): 161-175.
+In this paper, the algorithm is called the Channel Counting Algorithm and is described in Section 7.

-This is the algorithm described in Section 4 of: Kumar, Devendra.  *A class of termination detection algorithms for distributed computations.* International Conference on Foundations of Software Technology and Theoretical Computer Science.
+It seems to have been initially propose in Section 4 of: Kumar, Devendra.  *A class of termination detection algorithms for distributed computations.*
+International Conference on Foundations of Software Technology and Theoretical Computer Science.
 Springer, Berlin, Heidelberg, 1985.
-This algorithm is also the subject of: KM Chandy, J Misra. *Proofs of distributed algorithms: An exercise.* Developments in concurrency and communication (1990), where the author use UNITY to formally verify the algorithm.
+This algorithm is also the subject of: KM Chandy, J Misra. *Proofs of distributed algorithms: An exercise.* Developments in concurrency and communication (1990), where the author use UNITY to formally verify it.

-The algorithm can also be found in : Mattern, Friedemann. *Algorithms for distributed termination detection.* Distributed computing 2.3 (1987): 161-175.
-In this paper, the algorithm is called the Channel Counting Algorithm and is described in Section 7.

 The algorithm is specified in [`Termination.tla`](Termination.tla).